High Allegiant Amon Ad-Raza

 - Field Marshal [Parry] - Warbeasts/warjacks in this model's battlegroup gain Parry.

-- Preternatural Reflexes - This model can't be targeted by CRAs or CMAs, and enemy models can't gain the back strike bonus against this model.
+- Preternatural Reflexes - This model cannot be targeted by CRAs or CMAs.
+Models do not gain back strike bonuses against this model.

 - Steady - This model cannot become knocked down.

 - Oblivion- 2" reach, P+S 14 melee weapon.

 |When Convection destroys a living enemy model, you can give 1 focus point to a warjack in the spellcaster's balttlegroup that is in its control range.|